-Japan's Abe pledges $30 billion for Africa over next three years
+Japan pledges $30 billion for Africa over next three years

 Japan's overall direct investment in Africa totaled $1.24 billion in 2015, down from about $1.5 billion a year earlier, according to the Japan External Trade Organization, which does not provide a breakdown of sectors.

-Abe said the new pledge will also go towards improving labor productivity and healthcare.
+"At the recent African Union Summit, we did say how it was important to mobilise the international community to counter all these scourges," he said.

-(Additional reporting by Kiyoshi Takenaka in Tokyo; Editing by Aaron Maasho and Susan Fenton)
+"I urge all our partners, and in particular Japan, to contribute to the African Fund Against Terrorism that was set up and established by the Kigali summit," Deby said, in reference to an AU meeting held in Rwanda in July.

-BANGKOK Thailand has freed a political activist after eight years in jail for insulting the country's widely revered monarchy under its draconian royal defamation laws.
+Additional reporting by Kiyoshi Takenaka in Tokyo; Editing by Aaron Maasho and Dale Hudson